Air2air/northworks/public/content/w-northworks.md

 ### OSCE, 2006

-Dr. North gave an invited presentation, "Energy Security in the Baltic Region: Issues Motivating Improvement in International Cooperation on Risk Governance" as part of a Conference, _Security and Risk Management in Europe_, of the [Organization for Security and Cooperation in Europe (OSCE)](http://www.osce.org) in association with the [International Risk Governance Council (IRGC)](http://www.irgc.org/), in the Senate of the Kingdom of Belgium, Brussels, April 18-19, 2006.
+Dr. North gave an invited presentation, "Energy Security in the Baltic Region: Issues Motivating Improvement in International Cooperation on Risk Governance" as part of a Conference, Security and Risk Management in Europe, of the [Organization for Security and Cooperation in Europe (OSCE)](http://www.osce.org) in association with the [International Risk Governance Council (IRGC)](http://www.irgc.org/), in the Senate of the Kingdom of Belgium, Brussels, April 18-19, 2006.

 ### Russia, 2006